MississaugaCoding/mississaugacoding.github.io/_posts/2015-09-01-html-css-js-intro-session3.md

 myFunction();
 {% endhighlight %}

-Functions can be called either within the JavaScript code itself or via ....
+Functions can also be called via ...

 <p class="ul">Event Listeners:</p>

+In JavaScript event listeners give us the means to trap for particular events and react to them.

+- to watch out ("listen") for particular UI event (e.g. click) on particular element (e.g. button)
+- to execute some code (e.g. handler function) when that event occurs

 {% highlight javascript %}
 var btn = document.getElementById('myButton');